bpucker/FlavonoidFriday/README.md

 Pelargonidin, Cyanidin, and Delphinidin are the first anthocyanidins and differ in the number of hydroxy groups.
 The color ranges from orange over purple to blue.
 Additional modifications are Peonidin (O-methylated Cyanidin), Petunidin (O-methylated Delphinidin), and Malvidin (2x O-methylated Delphinidin).
 The addition of sugar moieties turns the anthocyanidins into anthocyanins.

+### (38) Anthocyanin degradation ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Potato tubers accumulate anthocyanins and maintain stabel levels, while purple-fruited genotypes of eggplant and pepper show high levels in unripe fruits which decrease during ripening #FlavonoidFriday (details: )

+[Liu et al., 2018](https://doi.org/10.3389/fchem.2018.00052) reviewed anthocyanin degradation mechanisms in the Solanaceous vegetables.
+The color of eggplant, pepper, and potato is influenced by anthocyanins.
+Besides the well characterized biosynthesis the degradation of anthocyanins also contributes to the observed pigment levels.
+There is a genetic factor that influences the speed of the anthocyanin degradation.
+However, the molecular mechanism of this degradation remains largely unknown.
+Potential degradation pathways are (1) oxidation by a peroxidase and (2) deglycosylation by ß-glucosidase and oxidation by polyphenol oxidase o peroxidase.

 ## Contact ##